merolagio/spca/Advanced_Example_show.md

 ```

 ###The data
-The `bsbl_avg` contains 16 carrer and 1986 season statistics on Major League Baseball players.
+The `bsbl_avg` contains 16 carreer and 1986 season statistics on Major League Baseball players.

 ```r
 data(bsbl_avg)